NivedithaKarthikeyan/LandregistryApp/docs/source/introduction/applicationOverview.rst

 =====================

 The Microfinance project is about issuing new ERC20 tokens and using them as an alternative currency type.
-The new token we introduce in this project is called **MFT**, MicroFinance Token.
+The new token we introduce in this project is called ``MFT``, MicroFinance Token.
 The usage scenario is for these tokens to be used by unbanked people.
 This project has 3 main user roles:

-1. ``Bank``: Bank personnels responsible for ERC20 operations
+1. ``Bank``: Bank personnels responsible for ERC20 operations.
-2. ``Borrower`` : The non-banking people who is getting tokens as loans from the Bank.
+2. ``Borrower``: Unbanked people who receive tokens as loans from the Bank.
-3. ``Broker`` : The role who is connecting Bank and Borrowers.
+3. ``Broker``: People who connect Borrowers to the Bank.

-This project is consists of 3 main projects.
+The project has 3 main projects:

 1. Bank web application - ``bank-web-application``
 2. Bank web serve application - ``bank-server``
-3. Blockchain (Truffle project for smart contract development) - ``blockchain``
+3. Blockchain (Truffle project for smart contracts) - ``blockchain``

-These projects use different technologies to fullfil the different requirements.
+These projects use different software technologies to fulfill different requirements.
-These applications are owned by the Bank and used by stakeholders mentioned above.
+The applications are owned by the Bank and used by stakeholders mentioned above.
-These project are depending on each other.
-The following architecture diagram shows the connections between these projects.
+The projects depend on one another.
+The following architecture diagram shows the connection among them:

 Layered Architecture
 --------------------